-Vaccine uptake statistics are published in our COVID wider impacts dashboard and childhood immunisation statistics quarterly report.
+Vaccine uptake statistics are published in our childhood immunisation statistics quarterly report.

 Measles

 Measles is a rash illness resulting from infection with the measles virus.
 It can affect people of all ages but infants less than one year of age and those who are immunocompromised are at increased risk of complications and death.
 It is one of the most communicable diseases with one case having the potential to infect another 12 to 18 individuals through airborne transmission and respiratory droplets in susceptible populations.